Abdominoplasty (Tummy Tuck)

 - Many procedures do not require drains.

-- Discomfort is controlled with oral medications or nasal spray.
+- Discomfort is controlled with oral medications and/or medication delivered by nasal spray.

 - All sutures are usually removed within 2-3 weeks.
 (In some cases no sutures are placed and tissue glue is used for final skin closure instead).